Hives: Acute versus chronic

-Acute and chronic hives are visually indistinguishable.
+Acute and chronic hives are visually indistinguishable on visual inspection alone.

 Related conditions

 Angioedema

 Angioedema is similar to hives, but in angioedema, the swelling occurs in a lower layer of the dermis than in hives, as well as in the subcutis.
 This swelling can occur around the mouth, eyes, in the throat, in the abdomen, or in other locations.
 Hives and angioedema sometimes occur together in response to an allergen, and is a concern in severe cases, as angioedema of the throat can be fatal.

 Vibratory angioedema

 This very rare form of angioedema develops in response to contact with vibration.
 In vibratory angioedema, symptoms develop within two to five minutes after contact with a vibrating object and abate after about an hour.
 People with this disorder do not experience dermographism or pressure urticaria.
 Vibratory angioedema is diagnosed by holding a vibrating device such as a laboratory vortex machine against the forearm for four minutes.
 Speedy swelling of the whole forearm extending into the upper arm is also noted later.
 The principal treatment is avoidance of vibratory stimulants.
 Antihistamines have also been proven helpful.